EasyOnHard/easyonhard.github.io/content/_index.md

 The [Wiki](/wiki) is where I will host information.
 Right now it doesn't have much but I think it could end up being quite useful!

-[Projects](Projects) is where I will advertise my GitHub repos and side projects.
+[Projects](projects) is where I advertise my GitHub repos and side projects.
 They will most likely just be summaries of the READMEs plus a picture, but there also may be exclusive stuff there.

-I am currently on vacation until July 6th.
 ## Inspiration
 I started this when I wanted to host Minecraft information, and then I saw a YouTube video about incorporating Obsidian MD into Hugo and I immediately set it up.
 It took a few hours but it was well worth it!
 Below is the tutorial I used.